 Due to the growing political and social crisis in Venezuela, many are asking where to go to start a new and safe life for their families.
 Canada has the answer, having already donated around $55 million towards humanitarian efforts, stabilization and development in Venezuela itself.
 The federal government has already made plans to welcome over a million foreign nationals into the country within the next three years and you could join them!

 Over three million Venezuelans have fled their home country within the last four years due to instability.
-While most settled in neighbouring countries, Canada has welcomed more than 300, 000 of those were looking to leave Venezuela.
+While most settled in neighbouring countries, Canada has welcomed more than 300, 000 of those who were looking to leave Venezuela.
 Most of these immigrants have settled in the cities of Calgary and Edmonton in Alberta.
 Read on to find out what immigration support is offered in Canada for Venezuelans who have already or are on their way to applying for permanent residence in the country.

-There are quite a few support structures available to Venezuelans living in Canada which aid with everything from refugee assistance and networking opportunities in the country.
+There are quite a few support structures available to Venezuelans living in Canada that aid with everything from refugee assistance and networking opportunities in the country.
 Apart from this, there are local initiatives in place to help newcomers better their French and English skills as well as get acquainted with community structures.

 |Support Structures for Venezuelan Immigrants|